diskoverdata/diskover-docs/source_files/install_indexers_mac_installer.md

 **# of Replicas** > Number of replicas for index, recommended default is 0 (format in field **0**).

->📝 _Note:_ The following settings are to optimize ES for crawling.
+>_Note:_ The following settings are to optimize ES for crawling.

 **Index refresh interval** > Refresh interval during crawls, recommended default is 30 seconds (format in field **30s**).